HieronZhang/G10-Artifact/results/README.md

 ### DNN Training Execution Traces

 We provided some profiles generated on our A100 GPU here.
 They are `cudnnXXX.txt`, `cudnnXXXInputPF.txt`, `cudnnXXXPF.txt`, and `cudnnXXXWorkSpace.txt` under every model's directory.
 The content of these files is either execution timing profiles or workspace memory consumption of every GPU kernel.
-To correctly use the profiles in our simulator, users need to specify the path of these four files as the value of
-`orig_kernel_time_file`,  `pf_kernel_time_file`, `input_pf_kernel_time_file`, `workspace_size_file` in the corresponding simulation config file.
+To correctly use the profiles in our simulator, users need to specify the path of these four files as the value of `orig_kernel_time_file`,  `pf_kernel_time_file`, `input_pf_kernel_time_file`, `workspace_size_file` in the corresponding simulation config file.

-If the user uses `"$G10_HOME"/src/resources/genconfig.py` to generate config files, our provided traces will automatically be properly used.
+If the user uses `"$G10_HOME"/src/resources/genconfig.py` to generate config files, the traces in this folder will be automatically used.

 ### Program Outputs